 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.
+See the addendum section on the last page of this report for further information relating to items in the table.

-Element Description Energy Efficiency Environmental Walls Granite or whinstone, with internal insulation Sandstone or limestone, with internal insulation ★★★★☆ ★★★★☆ Roof Pitched, 100 mm loft insulation Pitched, no insulation Floor Suspended, no insulation (assumed) Solid, no insulation (assumed) Windows Fully double glazed ★★★☆☆ Main heating Boiler and radiators, LPG ★★★ ☆ Main heating controls Programmer, room thermostat and TRVs ★★★★ ☆ ★★★ ☆ Secondary heating None Hot water From main system ★★★ ☆ Lighting Low energy lighting in all fixed outlets
+Element Description Energy Efficiency Environmental Walls Timber frame, as built, no insulation (assumed) Timber frame, as built, partial insulation (assumed) Cavity wall, as built, no insulation (assumed) Roof Pitched, 100 mm loft insulation Flat, no insulation (assumed) Flat, limited insulation (assumed) Floor Suspended, no insulation (assumed) Solid, no insulation (assumed) Windows Fully double glazed Main heating Room heaters, electric Main heating controls Programmer and appliance thermostats ★★★★ ☆ ★★★ ☆ Secondary heating Room heaters, dual fuel (mineral and wood) Hot water Electric immersion, off-peak Lighting Low energy lighting in all fixed outlets